blueSparrow2000/DiceGame/README.md

 She has an ultimate ability that allows her to collect a lot of attack tiles and inflict great damage, making it advantageous against strong enemies.
 Vulnerability can provide synergy.
 A martial art skill can withstand situations with few attack tiles.
 In addition, it has wide-area and counterattacks, so it can stably deal with multiple enemies.
-You can take advantage of the opportunity to turn the tables by using the skill to convert all defense tiles into attack tiles.
+Overall, she is specialized on focusing attack on one enemy.

 ### Cinavro the gambler
 "It's not manipulation, it's my skills"

 A deck that exploits 'Joker' tiles that can be used as any tiles you want.
-This makes the game easy, so his skills are weakened compared to other characters.
+This makes the game easy, but his skill values are weak compared to other characters.
+Hence it is essential to learn powerful skills bought in the shop.

+### Baron the knight
+"Protection, Protection, ...
+Protection"

+A deck that is focused on building defence to negate any incoming damage.
+He is specialized on crushing multiple enemies at once due to his fissure skill etc.
+The more defence gained, the stronger he gets.

 ### Narin the conservator of Karma
-"???"
+TBU (To Be Updated)

 Karma, a substance that replicates itself, is a tile that returns as harm to you when the board is reset.
 Hence you must either wait for Karma to duplicate and use them all or must eliminate from the beginning.
 Use various skills to explore the synergy!
 The most fun deck.

-### Baron the knight
-TBU (To Be Updated)